bar-gains/AetherPress/docs/CONTRIBUTING.md

 ## Local Development

-- Use VS Code Dev Containers or Codespaces for a consistent environment
+- The project uses a Dev Container setup (see `.devcontainer/`) for a consistent environment, including pre-installed VS Code extensions for Node.js, linting, formatting, Docker, Prisma, PostgreSQL, REST client, Tailwind CSS, and GitHub Copilot.
 - Secrets (e.g., database credentials) are managed via Codespace secrets
-- For local dev, copy `.env.example` to `.env` and fill in required values
+- For local dev, copy `.env.example` to `.env` and fill in required values.
+For CI/CD and deployment, secrets are managed via GitHub repository secrets.

 ## Running Tests